 Step 1: Enable Microsoft VSS on the NetApp storage

 The configuration is based per SVM (storage virtual machine/vServer).
-The NetApp support center describes how to do it by running the following command with advanced privileges (see Figure 2).
+The NetApp support center describes how to do it by running the following command with advanced privileges (see figure 5).

 Step 2: Do a dry run with Windows command line

-The dry run is an optional step but I recommend doing it to make sure that the Veeam backup itself runs smoothly in step 3.
+The dry run is an optional step, but I recommend doing it to make sure that the Veeam backup itself runs smoothly in step 3.
 The Windows built-in “diskshadow” tool allows to create VSS snapshots also on network shares.
 A Technet blogpost has all the details but it only takes a few commands to test:

 1) Start an elevated CMD prompt (“Run as administrator”) and run diskshadow

 2) In the diskshadow tool, run the following three commands (See figure 7)Begin backup Add volume \\path-to-your\share Create

 NOTE: In case you’re using an IP address instead of a DNS name for the server name, make sure that reverse DNS is configured correctly for that IP address.
 Otherwise, the VSS snapshot command will fail.